 Take a Class

 Want to take one or more courses at MCTC without seeking a degree, diploma or certificate?
 Whether you are looking for new work skills, a chance to pursue a personal interest or credits toward a degree program elsewhere, you can apply to take a class without being enrolled in an associate-degree or technical program.
+If you are a student in the MnSCU system please see the process for visiting MnSCU students.

 Before you can sign up for a class, you have to meet the college’s admission requirements and apply and be accepted for admission into the college.
 You also have to meet any placement-test requirements or prerequisites for the class you want to take.
 If your educational intent is simply to take a class as a non-degree seeking student, orientation is not a required enrollment step.